 What is generally conjured when the Cambridge Analytica scandal is invoked is the second narrative thread: that a shadowy political consultancy used psychological sophistry to get Donald Trump elected and to engineer Brexit.
 This narrative is complete fiction.
 Cambridge Analytica never sold anything but snake oil — and in the case of the Brexit campaign, the company gave it away on a pro bono basis.
 The notion that “psychographic profiles” could be used to precision-target people with political messaging was widely met with ridicule and derision by marketers, psychologists, and data scientists alike.

-But ultimately, the proof is in the pudding.
 After a three-year investigation, the UK’s Information Commissioner’s Office determined that Cambridge Analytica’s black magic was wholly banal: that the company’s marketing had dramatically overstated its actual targeting capabilities.
 From the report:

 On examination, the methods that SCL were using were, in the main, well recognised processes using commonly available technology…We understand this procedure is well established within the wider data science community, and in our view does not show any proprietary technology, or processes, within SCL’s work…the investigation identified there was a degree of scepticism within SCL as to the accuracy or reliability of the processing being undertaken.
 There appeared to be concern internally about the external messaging when set against the